TimoGuy/solanine_vulkan/etc/weapon_gameplay_todo.md

         - [ ] Attack.
             > There's a weapon-charging state when holding the attack button (LMB), then the moment the attack button is let go of the attack is unleashed.
-            > If attack an enemy at the same time they attack, both player and enemy will get knocked back by a large clang.
+            > If attack an enemy at the same time they attack, both player and enemy will get knocked back by a large clang, and posture gets lost by both people.
                 > Higher level enemies will know to parry the player's attack, however.

         - [ ] Guard.